-Guidance 1000A/B controllers are equipped with 2, 3, or 4 encoder interfaces that match the number of integrated motor drives.
-The signals for each of the encoder interfaces of the G1000A and the 3rd interface of the G1000B are provided in a 10-pin Amp 4-794620-0 connector that mates with an Amp 1-794617-0 plug (Figure 4-13).
+Guidance 1000A controllers are equipped with 2, 3, or 4 encoder interfaces that match the number of integrated motor drives.
+The signals for each of the encoder interfaces of the G1000A are provided in a 10-pin Amp 4-794620-0 connector that mates with an Amp 1-794617-0 plug (see Figure 4-11).

-Figure 4-13: Ten-Pin Connector and Plug
+Figure 4-11: Ten-pin Amp 4-794620-0 Connector and Amp 1-794617-0 Plug

 Each encoder interface can be configured for a differential or single-ended incremental encoder or a variety of absolute encoders.
 Since many absolute encoders require external battery backup power to retain the memory of their revolutions counters, each encoder interface includes a battery power line that is directly connected to the Motor Power In Connector.
-Please see the "Third Party Equipment" section of this manual for more information on configuring and wiring absolute encoders.
+See "Third Party Equipment: Overview" on page 52 of this manual for more information on configuring and wiring absolute encoders.
 Also, note that certain absolute encoders require the "Enhanced" version of the Guidance Controller due to special hardware requirements.
 Review the Installation section of this manual for recommendations on best practices for wiring encoders.
 Following the provided instructions will significantly reduce the likelihood of any problems due to noise in the encoder signals.
 The pinout for each Encoder Connector is described in Table 4-3.

-Table 4-3: Encoder Connector Pinouts
+Table 4-3: Connector Pinouts

 Pin Description

 1 GND

 2 Encoder Z+

 3 Encoder B-

 4 Absolute encoder battery+ output

 5 Encoder A+

 6 Encoder Z-

 7 GND

 8 Encoder B+

 9 Encoder A-

-10 5 VDC output provided to power encoders.
+10 5VDC output provided to power encoders.
 The sum of the current drawn from all four encoder connectors is limited to 360 mA.

 User Plug Part No Amp 1-794617-0.
 Use an AMP 91501-1 hand tool and AMP 1-794610-2 sockets for wiring to the plug.